equalitie/ouinet/README.md

 ### Running a test injector

-If you want to run your own injector for testing, you can start by creating a copy of the `repos/injector` repository template directory included in Ouinet's source tree:
+If you want to run your own injector for testing and you have a local build, create a copy of the `repos/injector` repository template directory included in Ouinet's source tree:

-    $ cp -r /path/to/ouinet-source/repos/injector /path/to/injector-repo
+    $ cp -r <SOURCE DIR>/repos/injector /path/to/injector-repo

+When using a Docker-based injector as described above, just run and stop it so that it creates a default configuration for you.

-You should now edit `/path/to/injector-repo/ouinet-injector.conf` and
+You should now edit `ouinet-injector.conf` in the injector repository (for Docker, use the shell container to edit `injector/ouinet-injector.conf`):

  1. Enable listening on loopback addresses: